 If you are thinking of buying a home with an existing swimming pool, you’ll want to make sure that it is safe for your family.
 Faulty pool equipment such as dangerously designed pools, improper drains which create suction, or diving boards that malfunction, cause a large majority of serious swimming pool injuries.

 The best way to make sure that your family doesn’t fall victim to an injury is to have your swimming pool inspected by a licensed, reputable company and make any repairs that they suggest.
 Even if you have already purchased a home with a pool, this can still be a good move.
 It may protect your family as well as another from a senseless tragedy.
 Children should always be under adult supervision and proper pool fencing should be in place to prevent accidental drowning or near-drowning incidents.

-If you or a loved one have been severely injured or worse in an unnecessary swimming pool accident caused by someone else’s negligence, contact the Law Office of Joseph Onwuteaka, P.C. today.
-Our practice areas also include other types of personal injury, including car accidents, motorcycle accidents, slip and fall cases, workplace injuries, construction injuries, medical malpractice cases, and product liability cases.
+If you or a loved one have been severely injured or worse in an unnecessary swimming pool accident caused by someone else’s negligence, contact the Law me today.
+My practice areas also include other types of personal injury, including car accidents, motorcycle accidents, slip and fall cases, workplace injuries, construction injuries, medical malpractice cases, and product liability cases.

-Call (713) 903-8339 or contact us online to schedule a free consultation to discuss your case with an experienced, aggressive personal injury litigation attorney.
-Our law firm represents clients in Houston, Texas, and the surrounding areas.
+Call (713) 903-8339 or contact online to schedule a free consultation.
+As an experienced, aggressive personal injury litigation attorney, I represent clients in Houston, Texas, and the surrounding areas.